 Community Organizer Dolores Huerta Sends Women a Call to Arms

-In this conversation with I.M.O.W., Global Council member Dolores Huerta argues that women's leadership is needed at every level--from individual households and workplaces to trade unions and national government--to steer a new direction for the economy.
+I.M.O.W.
+Global Council member Dolores Huerta sat down with the I.M.O.W. team to discuss how women's leadership is needed at every level--from individual households and workplaces to trade unions and national government--to steer a new direction for the economy.
 Huerta co-founded the U.S.-based United Farm Workers union with César Chávez and is currently the president of the Dolores Huerta Foundation, which specializes in community organizing.
 Through her life-long dedication to social justice, Huerta has enabled enormous advances in both the labor and women's movements.